Columbia National Wildlife Area: Wetlands

 The wetlands are managed to prevent invasive species from spreading and to maintain the current hydrological regime and water quality.
 The Columbia Wetlands may not require direct management of the hydrological regime in the foreseeable future, but any potential interventions would be carried out in close coordination with NGOs and other organizations having an interest in or regulatory responsibility over the Columbia Wetlands.
-Every five years, the wetlands' water quality is be checked to make sure it complies with Canadian Council of Ministers of the Environment standards.
+Every five years, the wetlands' water quality is checked to make sure it complies with Canadian Council of Ministers of the Environment standards.

 Invasive plant species have not yet caused problems in NWA wetlands, but infestations in other parts of the East Kootenay highlight the necessity of ongoing monitoring and, if necessary, management action.
 Every five years, long-term trends in wetland distribution and composition are evaluated, and necessary action will be taken.
 An invasive plant management program might be created if invasive plants start to cause problems.